 The right way to cut a cigar

 You have to cut your cigar the right way otherwise a bad cut will destroy it irrespective of the quality of your cigar.
-This is why you need to learn the proper way o snip your priced smoke to prevent any bad event happening.
-Aficionados regard cigar with all reverence, knowing it’s a living thing.
+This is why you need to learn the proper way o snip your priced smoke to prevent any bad event from happening.
+Aficionados regard cigars with all reverence, knowing it’s a living thing.
 Yes, cigar lives and you need to treat it right; otherwise, it won’t treat you well either.

 The answer is so easy!
 There are three things involved, and these include:

 - Choose the right quality cutter.
-It may appear to you that a cutter is a cutter, it’s far from it.
+It may appear to you that a cutter is a cutter, but it’s far from it.
 You need the right cutting tool to have a sweet clean cut of the cigar.
 You can check our cigar tool section to know more about the cutters and read a couple of reviews to choose the best cigar cutter.
 Once you have the right best cigar cutting tool, proceed to the next item.

 - Locate the head of your cigar.
-For the uninitiated, a cigar is just a long stick of tobacco and anywhere can be the head, but that shouldn’t be you.
+For the uninitiated, a cigar is just a long stick of tobacco, and anywhere can be the head, but that shouldn’t be you.
 You need to find the part that is covered, meant for your mouth that is the part to cut off.
 But you don’t just cut; you will see a ring-like mark, a piece of tobacco glued to the head part of the cigar.
 Take a closer look to see the end of the ring marking; it’s a distinct line.

 - Cut below the cap.
-From the anatomy of a cigar, you know the wrapper is the outer part which binds the tobacco making up the cigar together.
+From the anatomy of a cigar, you know the wrapper is the outer part that binds the tobacco making up the cigar together.
 The cap of the cigar connects to the wrapper around the ring area.
 For you not to ruin your cigar, you must cut about 3-4 mm below the ring marking.
 Otherwise, the wrapper will be cut off, leaving your cigar unwrapped.
 And for the best cutting result, get the right cutter and cut in one swift cut.

 Let’s give our cigar a straight cut:

-Moisten the head of your cigar before cutting.
+Step 1: Moisten the head of your cigar before cutting.
 The wrapper leaf is delicate; it needs dampening to prevent getting torn during cutting.
 Therefore, put it in your mouth to slightly moisten by licking to increase the humidity.

-Hold the cutter on the other hand; to have a straight cut, use a guillotine, single or double, cutter.
+Step 3: Hold the cutter on the other hand; to have a straight cut, use a guillotine, single or double, cutter.

-Position the head of the cigar about 3 mm inward of the ring against the blade of the cutter.
+Step 4: Position the head of the cigar about 3 mm inward of the ring against the blade of the cutter.
 Slowly close the blade toward the cutting position of the cigar.

-With a firm hold and consistent movement, push to close the cutter blade completely to cut the cigar head off.
+Step 5: With a firm hold and consistent movement, push to close the cutter blade completely to cut the cigar head off.